jwigley/docker-alpine-ruby-dev/README.md

 # alpine-ruby-dev

-A lightweight [alpine linux](https://alpinelinux.org) docker image containing ruby and small set packages necessary to satisfy the dependencies of a basic ruby web app served with [puma](http://puma.io/).
+A lightweight [alpine linux](https://alpinelinux.org) docker image containing ruby and a small set packages necessary to satisfy the dependencies of a basic ruby web app served with [puma](http://puma.io/).

 ## packages